 Are Bleeding Gums Normal in Pregnant Women?

-Your body goes through significant changes such as raging hormones and an expanding belly.
-Bleeding gums during pregnancy are one of the common conditions that women face.
-However, it is not something that women need to worry about.
+Your body goes through significant changes such as raging hormones and a growing belly.
+Bleeding of the gums is also common in pregnant women.
+However, it is not something they need to worry about.
 Bleeding gums or gingivitis during pregnancy is a mild form of gum disease.
-Although it is not a significant issue to be concerned about, certain steps can be taken such as oral antibiotics to maintain good oral health.
+Although it is not a significant issue to be concerned about, certain steps can be taken with the consent of the gynaecologist along with other measures to maintain good oral health.

 Causes of Bleeding Gums During Pregnancy

-- Bleeding gums are a common occurrence due to the hormonal changes that the body undergoes.
+- Bleeding gums are common due to the hormonal changes that the body undergoes.